Maher al-Assad: Syrian civil war

 Since the beginning of the Syrian uprising in mid-March 2011, Maher's troops played a key role in violently suppressing protests in the southern city of Daraa, the coastal city of Banias, the central province of Homs and the northern province of Idlib.
 The Los Angeles Times reported that video footage existed, which activists and observers claimed showing Maher personally shooting at unarmed protesters, who were demanding the fall of the Assad government in the Barzeh suburb of Damascus.
 Defecting soldiers under Maher's command reported they were given orders by him to use deadly force against unarmed protesters.
 One defecting sniper reported that during the protests in Deraa: "We were ordered to aim for the head or heart from the beginning.
 We were not given specific numbers but told to kill as many as possible as long as there were protests."

 Prime Minister of Turkey, Recep Tayyip Erdogan, stated that Maher's actions during the Syrian uprising approached "savagery", and he pressured Bashar al-Assad to remove Maher from command of the military and to send him into exile.
 The United States on 27 April 2011 placed sanctions on Maher for being a facilitator of human rights violations in Syria.
 Two weeks later, on 10 May 2011, the EU sanctioned Maher for being the principal overseer of violence against demonstrators during the Syrian uprising.
 The Arab League issued a list of nineteen Syrian officials banned from travelling to Arab countries and whose assets were being frozen by those countries.
 Among those named were Assad's brother, Maher al-Assad, his cousin and telecom magnate Rami Makhlouf, as well as military and intelligence figures.

-On 2 December 2011, Maher was also placed on a travel ban.
+On 2 December 2011, Maher was also placed on an international travel ban.